d093w1z/hugo.d093w1z.com/content/posts/2025-07-23-never-defend-yourself---niccol-machiavelli.md

 >“The lion cannot protect himself from traps, and the fox cannot defend himself from wolves.
 One must therefore be a fox to recognize traps, and a lion to frighten wolves.”
 ― Niccolò Machiavelli, The Prince

+> When human emotions and psychology are added to a power play, it no longer remains a game of ping pong, rather it becomes Chess.